-• At the time of enrollment you have the option to add the Enhanced Benefits - Option C to the plan you are enrolling in.
-By selecting the Enhanced Benefits - Option C, you will be responsible for paying an additional \$43.00 per month.
-This is in addition to your monthly Aspire Health Advantage plan premium.

-- You will have a ninety (90) day grace period from your MAPD enrollment effective date to add the Enhanced Benefits.
+- At the time of enrollment you have the option to add the Enhanced Benefits Option A or Enhanced Benefits-Option B to the plan you are enrolling in.
+By selecting the Enhanced Benefits - Option A, you will be responsible for paying an additional \$44.90 per month.
+By selecting the Enhanced Benefits - Option B, you will be responsible for paying an additional \$49.90 per month.
+This is in addition to your monthly Aspire Health Plus plan premium. - You will have a ninety (90) day grace period from your MAPD enrollment effective date to add the Enhanced Benefits.
 After the grace period ends, you may not elect the Enhanced Benefits until the next annual enrollment period. - After initial enrollment and grace period, you will be allowed to add the Enhanced Benefits during the next annual enrollment period.